 JOE SYKES is a rising theater maker and stage and film actor based in Atlanta.
-A member of Actor’s Equity Association, Joe has performed pivotal roles in theaters ranging from Atlanta’s Alliance Theatre to the national comedy beacon Dad’s Garage.
-His film credits include dramatic and comedic roles.
+A member of Actor’s Equity Association, Joe has performed pivotal roles in theaters ranging from Atlanta’s Alliance Theatre and Actor’s Express to the national comedy beacon Dad’s Garage.

 In television, Joe is best known for supporting roles in BET’s Being Mary Jane and The Game.
 In film, he’s known for roles in The Little Death from Illustrated Films; Good Grief Suicide Hotline, from ECG Productions; V/H/S (Amateur Night) from Magnolia Pictures; and Hear No Evil from Bobcat Films.
 Joe is currently working with director Bret Wood, who directed Joe in The Little Death.
 This time it’s a contemporary thriller, Those Who Deserve to Die, set for release 2019.
 Read more about this film.

 Behind the scenes, Joe’s voice enlivens a wide array of international films newly released in English.
 Joe voices both Rudolf Brenner and Otto Brenner in the award-winning German film The Dark Valley (2014), Allegro Film, released in the USA by Film Movement.
 He gives distinct voices to Juri, Raddick and Sainas in the war film 1944 (2015, Estonia), Matila Rohr Productions, released in the USA by Film Movement.